 Anyone who has a dog has likely experienced them throwing up at least once or twice (or more… usually more) in their lifetimes.
 It’s a relatively common occurrence, unfortunately, and the reasons why your dog is throwing up can be quite varied.
-There are quite a few reasons you dog could be throwing up, so if you’re worried about their safety, it’s important to speak with a vet.
+There are quite a few reasons you dog could be throwing up, so if you're worried about their safety, it's important to talk to a vet.
 Read on to understand what may cause your dog to vomit, and what you should do in each situation.

 The first step to treating vomiting is to recognize when your pet is actually vomiting versus merely regurgitating up their food.
 According to Dr. Krista Williams and Dr. Ernest Ward of VCA Hospital, regurgitation is more of a passive process that occurs quickly, and often right after eating or drinking.
 Vomiting, however, is often more distressing for your dog; they may pace and lick their lips before actively using their abdominal muscles to bring up the contents of their stomach.